Indianola, Texas: German immigration port of entry

-Prince Carl of Solms-Braunfels, representing the Adelsverein, selected Indian Point in December, 1844 as port of entry for the Verein colonists from Germany.
+Prince Carl of Solms-Braunfels, representing the Adelsverein, selected Indian Point in December 1844 as the port of entry for the Verein colonists from Germany.
 Prince Solms renamed the port Carlshafen in honor of himself, Count Carl of Castell-Castell and Count Victor August of Leiningen-Westerburg-Alt-Leiningen whom Solms claimed had been christened Carl.
 Prince Solms' choice of Carlshafen and its inadequate accommodations as a port of entry, as well as the isolated route to New Braunfels, was to keep the Germans from interacting with any Americans.
 In February 1845 Henry Francis Fisher conspired with Dr. F. Schubbert to coerce incoming immigrants to sign legal documents disassociating themselves from the Verein and to join Schubbert's colony in Milam County.

-In May 1846, Meusebach received a letter from Count Castell informing him 4,304 colonists were on their way to Texas.
-With no funds and no new settlements, the mass of emigrants were stalled at Carlshafen.
+In May 1846, John O. Meusebach received a letter from Count Castell informing him that 4,304 colonists were on their way to Texas.
+With no funds and no new settlements, the mass of emigrants was stalled at Carlshafen.
 Meusebach's requests to the Verein for more money, and his warnings at pending bankruptcy for the Verein, brought no results.
 As a last resort, Meusebach instructed D.H.
 Klaener to publish the plight in the German news media.
 Embarrassed by the publicity, the Verein established an inadequate $60,000 letter of credit.
 Meusebach had arranged with the Torrey Brothers for transporting the emigrants inland, but the United States hired the Torrey Brothers for use in the Mexican–American War.
 An epidemic of spinal meningitis broke out at Carlshafen and spread with the emigrants to New Braunfels and Fredericksburg.

-Samuel Addition White and William M. Cook founded Indian Point, later Indianola, in August, 1846.
+Samuel Addition White and William M. Cook founded Indian Point, later Indianola, in August 1846.
 This settlement developed along a corridor of beachfront for twenty-three blocks.
 In 1849, the town changed its name from Indian Point to Indianola.
 In 1852, Calhoun County selected Indianola as its county seat.

 Some of these immigrants purchased land from Samuel White and established a settlement at Indian Point.
-The name of the settlement changed to Indianola in 1849 by combining the word Indian with ola, the Spanish word for "wave".
+The settlement's name was changed to Indianola in 1849 by combining the word Indian with ola, the Spanish word for "wave".
 The German immigrants continued to refer to the community as Carlshaven (Carl's Harbor) in honor of Prince Carl of Solms-Braunfels.